pswpswpsw/UnsolicitedAdviceForPhDStudents/when-I-start-to-realize.md

 ### Q: Is being a professor only about research?

 A: Not at all.
-Only about 20% of a professor's role is academic research; the other 80% is communication.
+Only about 20% of a professor's role is the actual research; the other 80% is communication.
 This includes learning quickly, asking good questions, and effectively conveying your ideas to others.

 ### Q: How do the skills gained from aiming to be a professor apply to an industry career?
 A: The skills you develop, such as communication, project management, and critical thinking, are amplified and highly valuable in an industry setting.